chris-copleston/4dprime-website/src/content/blog/cross-platform-development.md

 cover: './assets/coding.jpg'
 publishDate: '2022-11-22 14:20'
 category: 'Technology'
-author: 'David Lee'
+author: 'Chris'
-tags: [cloud, computing, SaaS]
+tags: [mobile apps, cross platform]
 ---

 **In the ever-evolving landscape of mobile app development, the battle between writing platform-specific code and adopting a cross-platform approach has been a longstanding debate.
 As technology continues to advance, the advantages of "code once, run anywhere" have become increasingly evident, reshaping the way mobile apps are conceptualized, developed and deployed.**